. Common Questions:

 - Our team will then apply your credit to your new booking and send you an email confirming they’ve done this.
 Please allow us 14 days to complete this process for you.

-If your original holiday was scheduled to depart on or before 15th July 2020, and you are transferring to an equivalent holiday in 2021, we’ll check if you qualify for the Price Match Guarantee, too.
+If your original holiday was scheduled to depart before 15th July or from 15th September 2020, and you are transferring to an equivalent holiday in 2021, we’ll check if you qualify for the Price Match Guarantee, too.

-If your original holiday was scheduled to depart from 16th July 2020, and you choose a holiday with a higher value in 2021, we’ll apply an additional bonus to boost the value of your Refund Credit, of:
+If your original holiday was scheduled to depart between 16th July - 14th September 2020, and you choose a holiday with a higher value in 2021, we’ll apply an additional bonus to boost the value of your Refund Credit, of:

 - €100 off - if you have paid €99 towards your current 2020 holiday